Website Navigation for Screen Readers

 Consider details

-CREATE a list of topics or areas that pique your curiosity (no matter how obscure they may seem).
-Include a few key words for each.
-These should be things that fascinate you, areas you feel driven to explore, problems you want to solve, or something mentioned in a class that you want to gain a deeper knowledge of!
+Jot down a list of topics or key words you are interested in exploring.
+These should be things you feel driven to explore, problems you want to solve, a technique or something mentioned in a class that you want to gain a deeper knowledge of!

 The more excited you are about a topic, the more successful you will be!

-• Use and a search engine to narrow your search.
+• Use ForagerOne and a search engine to narrow your results

-• Always use ‘Hopkins’ or ‘JHU’ and ‘research’ along with your key words to refine your results when using a search engine.
+• Always use ‘Hopkins’ or ‘JHU’ and ‘research’ along with your key words when searching

-• Check out relevant department, research, lab or faculty websites.
+• Check out department, research, lab, and faculty websites

-• Speak with your professors, TAs, advisors, departments, and research librarians.
+• Speak with your professors, TAs, and advisors

 Contact mentors